mohammedzamakhan/toddmotto.github.io/_posts/2017-02-01-angular-ngfor.md

 The `ngFor` directive doesn't just stop at iteration, it also provides us a few other niceties.
 Let's explore `index` and `count`, two public properties exposed to us on each `ngFor` iteration.

 Let's create another variable called `i`, which we'll assign the value of `index` to.
-Angular exposes these values under-the-hood for us, and when we look at the next section with the `<template>` element, we can see how they are composed.
+Angular exposes these values under-the-hood for us, and when we look at the next section with the `<ng-template>` element, we can see how they are composed.

 To log out the index, we can simply interpolate `i`: